Streaking Reds rough up reeling Brewers

 Roark danced around first-and-second, no-out trouble in the fifth by retiring pinch-hitter Jesus Aguilar on a double play and Yelich on grounders to third base.

-Senzel hit out a 94 mph high fastball from Freddy Peralta to left for his fifth homer to score Dietrich for a 7-1 lead in the seventh.
+Senzel hit out a 94-mph high fastball from Freddy Peralta to left for his seventh homer to score Dietrich for a 7-1 lead in the seventh.

 --Field Level Media